backdrop-contrib/slick/README.txt

 - Use the provided Wrapper class option at Optionset manager to have a unique context as needed, useful to build asNavFor aka thumbnail navigation.
 - If having JS error with jQuery v1.7, you may need to upgrade it to v1.8.
+- For nested slicks, set the parent slick to non-draggable, the child slick is, to allow proper dragging with the child slicks, otherwise both are dragged.